NuGet/Samples/README.md

 1. [PackageReferenceProjects](PackageReferenceProjects) demonstrates how you can manually migrate to the new PackageReference format.

 1. [ContentFilesExample](ContentFilesExample) is a sample package and project that demonstrates how to use the contentFiles feature in NuGet 3.3+

 1. [Preinstalled-Packages](Preinstalled-Packages) demonstrates how template authors can instruct NuGet to install the necessary packages, rather than individual libraries.
 Read more about [Packages in Visual Studio templates](https://docs.microsoft.com/en-us/nuget/visual-studio-extensibility/visual-studio-templates)

+1. [CatalogReaderExample](CatalogReaderExample) is a sample showing how to read the NuGet API's catalog resource.

 ## Documentation and Further Learning